 Paul Raimonda Playground

-Paul Raimonda (1922-1988), an outspoken community leader in Long Island City, Queens, was born on July 5, 1922.
-He attended P.S.
+Paul Raimonda Playground is named for an outspoken community leader in Long Island City, Queens.
+Raimonda attended P.S.
 126 and Bryant High School, and served for four years in the Army Air Corps during World War II.
-Both during his youth, when he was an active member in the Long Island Seneca Club, and in his later years, Raimonda was dedicated to his neighborhood.
+Both during his youth, when he was an active member in the Long Island Seneca Club, and in his later years, Raimonda was committed to his community.